NashBean/WoBS/README.md

 # WoBS
 World of Bot Sports

-This is for an up and comming hackathon that will start in 3 days.
+This is for a series of Games starting with Bot Soccer.
+Where you ajust the Bots AI and prioraty list.